 - Elk Valley Ultra in July is a challenging 50km race with 2,800m of elevation gain

-For more trail & race info, visit local trail running resource Stag Leap Running.
+For more trail & race info, visit the local trail running resource Stag Leap Running.

 Pick up a copy of Fernie Fix magazine at the Visitor Centre or subscribe to their newsletter for tales from locals, full events calendar, and secret local tips.